16 Apr Big Data -Now For The Little Company

 With falling tech costs and new tools that have the ability to display complex data in the form of dashboards and reports, smaller companies too can unlock many more secrets from their business data.
 The more you know about the factors impacting your business, the better the decisions you can make, and the better the organizational performance will be.
 Without big data, you may know who buys what from your company, but you will never understand why they buy from you, or what drives them to choose your products over your competitor’s.

-But when it comes to the challenges of collecting and analyzing big data, very often, small businesses feel like they’re in a boat without a paddle – struggling to make it ashore.
+But when it comes to the challenges of collecting and analyzing big data small businesses, very often, feel like they’re in a boat without a paddle – struggling to make it ashore.

 How small businesses can benefit

 One-third of all data is expected to be stored and analyzed using cloud computing by 2020.
-That apart, today several comprehensive big data solutions are being offered on the cloud.
+That apart, today several comprehensive big data small business solutions are being offered on the cloud.
 This allows you to use the solution-as-a-service and pay as you go – without worrying about purchasing expensive hardware, hiring a costly data expert or trying to deploy complex algorithms on your own.
 With massive investments being made in creating cloud data storage and analytics systems for small businesses, today, even the little company can easily get access to centralized data and highly-functional analytics solutions.

 You will be able tobase criticalbusinesses decision on actionable insights derived from deep within the data.
 It’s possible toanalyze social media conversations and combine it with your sales data to discover new trends or sales opportunities.
 You couldtrack how shoppers behave in your retail store and engage with them appropriatelyto improve your conversion.
 There are many ways for you to leverage big data for your little company and compete with your bigger rivals: